-Jonathon Porritt: can big business can be a force for good?
+Jonathon Porritt: how can big business be a force for good?

 Twenty years ago, the notion of business being a “force for good” was frankly corporate philanthropy with knobs on.
 But over time, the business case for sustainability firmed up and today, for many companies, it is more than a marketing ploy.
 But is it enough?

 The constituent elements of this model are pretty well understood: strategies led by a shareholder-friendly ‘business case rationale’ (rather than values-led), and based on the standard corporate measures for sustainability, Environmental, Social and Governance (ESG).
 A strong emphasis on carbon, water and waste, but far less on biodiversity.
 A traditional balance between risk management (including reputational risk) and business growth.
 A broad acceptance of the need to be ahead (but only just) of regulation, and big investment in measurement.
 After all, no measurement, no reports.

 More recently, the social agenda has become more important, with growing emphasis on human rights and living wage issues.
 I detect a growing enthusiasm for collaboration, within and between sectors, and some commentators point to an increasingly influential voice of business in global conferences and policy-making.

 But is this model of corporate sustainability fit for purpose?
 No.

 It’s flawed.
 One, it operates within the prevailing political and economic framework, leaving corporate wriggle room.
 Two, there are clear limits beyond which business chooses not to operate or speak out on matters like shareholder supremacy and the ever-so-convenient sanctity of their shareholder duties.